tt-isv-org/scc/tutorial/index.md

 1. Copy this YAML and save it to a file named alpine_pod.yaml (or download it from [here](todo)).

     Our basic pod will use an Alpine Linux container from Docker Hub.
-Alpine Linux is a tiny, minimal Linux distribution.
-So it is a great way to get started.
+Alpine Linux is a tiny, minimal Linux distribution, so it is a great way to get started.
 You can try substituting your favorite Linux image.
 We're just creating a pod and using a `sleep` command to keep it running.

     ```yaml
     apiVersion: v1